Skip to content

 While the mortgage process may seem daunting, working with the right people can make a huge difference in whether your experience is a pleasant one.
 As you navigate securing your home loan, you’ll be dealing with numerous professionals who are there to help you along the way.
 In this blog post, we’ll break down who these people are and what they do.

 Perhaps the most consistent relationship that you’ll foster throughout your home purchasing experience is with a mortgage loan originator (MLO).
 The loan originator will be your point of contact and plays an important role in getting you into a home as stress-free as possible.
 Not only will your MLO help you explore your financing options, but they will also be with you from start to finish.
 In a nutshell, your MLO will help you find the right home loan program, assist in gathering all necessary documents, and monitor the progress of the loan all the way up to closing.
-They work directly with many of the other entities that we’ll discuss later to ensure that your loan is originated properly.
-When deciding on an MLO, be sure that they are licensed with the Nationwide Mortgage Licensing System and Registry (NMLS), which proves that they have passed all required courses and tests.
+They work directly with many of the other professionals that we’ll discuss later to ensure that your loan is originated properly.
+When deciding on an MLO, be sure that they are licensed with the Nationwide Mortgage Licensing System and Registry (NMLS), which proves that they have passed all of the legally required courses and tests in the state where you want to purchase your home.
 Ideally, you want someone who is going to thoughtfully review your specific financial situation and help you feel confident about your decisions.
-You can find a Silverton MLO here to get started.
+You can find a Silverton Mortgage MLO here to get started.

 You shouldn’t have too much contact with the sellers of the property, but every now and then, if there are multiple offers, a personal letter to the current homeowners may give you an edge.
 If you’re looking at purchasing a new construction, it is much more likely that you’ll develop an ongoing relationship with your builder.
 Working with a company that you feel comfortable with is important as you determine your expectations.
 Throughout the process, you’ll discuss design, price, upgrade options, and much more as you work toward the common goal of building your home.
 Make sure that you choose a builder that is licensed and has a good reputation.
 Do your homework by researching past construction projects and comparing numerous companies.
 Being on the same page throughout the length of the project is important and will make the entire task much more pleasant for everyone involved.

-Once your loan gets to an underwriter, it’s their job to assess the risk of lending you money based on what was presented by the processor.
-They’ll verify your identity, check your credit history, and look at your overall financial situation.
+Once your loan gets to an underwriter, it’s their job to evaluate and assess your financial situation and whether you have the ability to take on the loan.
+They’ll verify your identity, check your credit history, and look at other information, such as your bank statements and tax returns.
 While your relationship may be limited with the person who underwrites your loan, it’s important to respond to any questions or requests for additional information that they have as swiftly and honestly as possible.

 After your offer is accepted on a home, it is common to get a home inspection.
 While a home inspection isn’t required, it’s generally a good idea as it helps identify any major issues regarding your potential home.
 Usually, an inspector thoroughly examines the home and provides a full report.
 It’s common for a homebuyer to accompany the inspector as they conduct their work.
 However, with COVID-19 concerns, remote inspections are taking the place of their traditional counterparts in many instances.
 This means that human interaction may be replaced with your inspector going through the home solo and calling or emailing you with their findings.
 It’s still important to maintain open lines of communication and not be afraid to ask questions as needed.